 - Top the stacks with the remaining two slices of sourdough bread.

-- Watch the sandwiches closely, brown the bread until the bottom slice is golden brown and crispy.
+- Watch the sandwiches closely, browning the bread until the bottom slice is golden brown and crispy.

 - Add the additional two tablespoons of butter to the pan.
 Allow it to melt and then flip the sandwiches over.